Spring is unpredictable in Kansas, where I live.

 - Insulated headers over windows and doors

 - More space for insulation at intersections of interior and exterior walls

 - Multiple layers of insulation, e.g., combining blown-in wall insulation with rigid exterior foam

 - Continuous XPS barrier/thermal break

 - Air gap between insulation and siding (this depends on your climate)

 - Generous overhang above windows and doors to help keep the weather out

 What’s On the Inside

-Heat pumps are an extremely efficient way to cool and heat your home.
-This is especially true in warmer climates, but improving heat pump technology combined with superior insulation enable newer heat pumps to keep northern homes warm, too.
+Heat pumps are extremely energy-efficient appliances for cooling homes.
+This is especially true in warmer climates, but improving heat pump technology combined with superior insulation enables newer heat pumps to keep northern homes warm, too.